The Roach Family

 - Texas Medicaid or CHIP (Children’s Health Insurance Plan)

-- The patient must be undergoing a one-time surgical intervention that will improve the prognosis and well-being of the patient and is not meant for treating chronic conditions.
+- The patient (dogs and cats only) must be undergoing a one-time surgical intervention that will improve the prognosis and well-being of the patient and is not meant for treating chronic conditions.

 - Please see the list of surgical procedures provided below.